Back to the journal

 Give readers enough context

-Future readers may not know family nicknames, local references, old job titles, caste or community references, neighbourhood names, or why a particular journey mattered.
+Future readers may not know family nicknames, old job titles, household references, place names, or why a particular journey mattered.
 Add enough explanation for someone outside the immediate moment to follow the story.

 Context does not need to slow the writing down.
 One sentence can explain who a person was, where a place was, or why a decision carried weight.